Thais Reiss: Orlando Pride

 Having gone undrafted in the 2022 NWSL Draft, Reiss trialled with Orlando Pride for preseason ahead of the 2022 season.
 She continued to train with the team and eventually signed a contract for the remainder of the season on 11 June 2022.
 She made her professional debut the following day as an 82nd-minute substitute in a 1–0 defeat away at Chicago Red Stars in the first game under interim head coach Seb Hines.
 She was released upon the expiry of her contract in November 2022 having made five appearances for the club.

 Having returned to Orlando as a trialist during preseason including scoring during a 2–0 friendly win over UCF Knights, Reiss re-signed with the club on a one-year contract on 7 April 2023.
 Her contract option was declined at the end of the 2023 season.

 Villarreal

 On 10 January 2024, Reiss signed a contract with Spanish Liga F club Villarreal.

 Spokane Zephyr FC

 On 18 June 2024, Reiss signed with Spokane Zephyr FC for the inaugural season of the USL Super League.
 Reiss suffered ACL and MCL tears during training in September 2024.
+On 16 May 2026, she scored her first goal for the club as the Zephyr won 4–0 against Brooklyn FC but missed the playoffs by one point on the final day of the season.
+The following week, the club folded after two seasons.